NASA-AMMOS/aerie-docs/docs/overview/design/arch-decision-records/adr-0004-typescript-edsls.md

 # ADR-0004 - TypeScript as the User-Facing Language for Scheduling, Constraints, and Command Expansion

+## Status

+Retroactive, partially Superseded:

-This has been partially superseded: Command Expansion is still in Typescript, and Scheduling and Constraints checking TypeScript interfaces continue to be supported.
+Command Expansion is still in Typescript, and Scheduling and Constraints checking TypeScript interfaces continue to be supported.
 Scheduling is now also supported in java.

 ## Context